ZachShueka/guardz-assignment/backend/README.md

    ```

 2. **Environment Variables**:
-   Create a `.env` file in the backend root directory (or parent directory if running locally without Docker) with the following:
+   Create a `.env` file in the backend root directory with the following:
    ```env
    PORT=3000
    FRONTEND_URL=http://localhost:5173